omerwe/LEAP/README.md

 ```
 python leap_gwas.py --help
 ```
 for instructions.
-However, we note that under extreme ascertainment, it is recommded to use covariates only in the liability estimation stage (see the paper for details).
+However, we note that under extreme ascertainment, it is recommded to use covariates only in stages 2-3 (see the paper for details).

 2) As described in the main text, it is recommended to perform a different liability estimation for every excluded chromosome, and then testing the SNPs on the excluded chromosome for association with the estimated liabilities.
 The -extractSim flag is useful for this.
 Please see the example file leap_pipeline.sh for a usage example.